 A simple plugin to toggle a GPIO pin on a RPi.
-This can be toggled through a button, printer events or custom GCODE.
+This can be toggled through a onscreen button, external button, printer events or custom GCODE.

 A simple plugin that allows for the toggling of a GPIO pin on the Raspberry Pi.
-The user can toggle the pin through a button in the navigation bar, through printer events and through custom GCODE commands.
-Printer events also allow the pin to be toggled on then off after a period.
+The user can toggle the pin through a button in the navigation bar, an external button, OctoPrint events and through custom GCODE commands.
+Printer events also allow the pin to be toggled on then off after a period of time.

 WebUI interface